Dr Mark Anderson

-Over the years, Dr. Anderson has developed special interests, knowledge, and skills in soft tissue surgery, hip dysplasia, orthopedic disease, stem cell therapy, dermatology, and pain management.
-Dr. Anderson is certified in the PennHIP radiographic procedure (a technique to accurately predict which young dogs will later develop hip dysplasia), which allows Dr. Anderson the ability to make appropriate recommendation(s) for corrective/preventative actions for dogs at risk of this disease.
+Over the years, Dr. Anderson has developed special interests, knowledge, and skills in soft tissue surgery, hip dysplasia, orthopedic disease, cruciate repair, stem cell therapy, dermatology, pain management, and ultrasound.
+Dr. Anderson is certified in the PennHIP radiographic procedure, which allows Dr. Anderson the ability to make appropriate recommendation(s) for corrective/preventative actions for dogs at risk of having hip dysplasia.
+His diagnostic credentials include, among others, certification through Oncura for diagnostic abdominal and cardiac ultrasound.
 Dr. Anderson is also a member of the American Association of Feline Practitioners, ensuring your feline pet the best management and care whether visiting the hospital for a wellness exam, or in the case of illness or injury.
 As well, he is a credentialed VetStem veterinarian, capable and skilled at applying stem cell therapy.

 One facet of medicine that Dr. Anderson particularly enjoys, is developing practical solutions (non-surgical and surgical) for difficult, unique, and/or chronic cases and problems.
 Challenge him with your pet’s difficult problems — he looks forward to working with you to provide your pet with long term relief!